vg-json-data/sm-json-data/readme.md

 ## Project Definitions
 This section defines concepts that are constant across the project.
 This includes properties that many different objects can have.
 ### Logical Requirements
 Logical requirements are a representation of what combination of items and techniques allows Samus to perform various actions.
-They are found all over the project and are represented as an array whose elements are implicitly linked by a logical AND, and can be a number of things:
+They are found all over the project (often as a `requires` or `unlock` property).
+They are represented as an array whose elements are implicitly linked by a logical AND; those logical elements can be a number of things:
 * _The name of a helper._ Helpers are defined in helpers.json and they themselves represent a logical requirement.
 Those exist to reduce duplication and make logical requirements more readable.
 * _The name of a tech._ Techs are defined in tech.json.
 Those represent a technique that players can perform, which may also imply logical requirements of their own.
 * _The name of an item._ Those are defined in items.json.